protevus/platform/packages/drivers/dbo/CONTRIBUTING.md

 When implementing a new database driver:

-1. Create a new class that extends `PDO`
+1. Create a new class that extends `DBO`
 2. Implement all required methods
 3. Create a corresponding statement class
 4. Add comprehensive tests